The Admission Process

 Course Cancellation Policy

 When students register for courses and the paid course is canceled or the time is changed, students will be informed by email, or phone as possible.
 Students can replace the canceled course through the appropriate Institute Office.
-If for any reason students have to change their schedule, an Add/Drop form must be completed and brought to the One Stop Center.
+If for any reason students have to change their schedule, an Add/Drop must be completed using Student Self Service, or in person by completing and submitting an Add/Drop form at the One Stop Center or a Regional Location during open business hours.

 Academic Credit Hour Policy